plankobostjan/fileCleaner/README.md

   When you run the program for the first time, you need to run <b>python fileCleaner.py -d</b> to create file with file endings.
 File is created in the same folder where program itself is located.

 <b>Logs</b><br>
-Program creates a log file (same folder where program is located), where the data about deleted files is stored.
+Program creates a log file (clearLog.txt, same folder where program is located), where the data about deleted files is stored.

 <b>Options</b>